snoyberg/posa-chapter/warp.md

     Int -> IO a -> IO (Maybe a)

-The first argument is time of timeout in microsecond.
+The first argument is the duration of the timeout, in microseconds.
 The second argument is an action which handles input/output (IO).
 This function returns a value of `Maybe a` in the IO context.
 `Maybe` is defined as follows:

     data Maybe a = Nothing | Just a

-`Nothing` means an error (without reason information) and `Just` encloses a successful value `a`.
+`Nothing` indicates an error (without reason information) and `Just` encloses a successful value `a`.
 So, `timeout` returns `Nothing` if an action is not completed in a specified time.